Houston Aeros (WHA): Franchise history

 Despite their success on the ice, the team never made a profit in six seasons of play.
 By late 1976, rumblings of the Howes leaving Houston were present in the press.
-In the offseason prior to the 1976-77 season, Gordie Howe resigned as team president and signed a one-year deal to play with his sons, who while under contract for the season, did not sign a contract beyond that.
+In the offseason prior to the 1976–77 season, Gordie Howe resigned as team president and signed a one-year deal to play with his sons, who while under contract for the season, did not sign a contract beyond that.
 After the season ended, the Howes were traded to the New England Whalers.
 By early 1977, it was reported that the Aeros were facing a financial crisis that could have necessitated having deferred paychecks for players (who were making an average salary of $75,000 that paled to the WHA league average of $85,000).
-Fan attendance was at just over 9,500 in 1975-76 that saw them go down to barely over 8,000.
+Fan attendance was at just over 9,500 in the 1975–76 season that saw them go down to barely over 8,000.
 In 1977, John Ziegler became president of the National Hockey League, the WHA's established rival, and soon began the first serious discussions of merger with the WHA.
 Houston, along with Cincinnati, Winnipeg, New England, Quebec, and Edmonton applied for entry into the NHL.
 After a lengthy debate, NHL owners voted the proposal down.
 Discussions resumed in 1978, and it again appeared that the Aeros, as one of the league's strongest teams, were an obvious candidate to join the NHL.
 However, by now Ziegler realized NHL owners would never vote to admit six teams and proposed to admit four WHA franchises.
 The WHA responded by insisting that all three of its Canadian teams be included in the merger.
 This left room for only one American team.
 The Aeros and Whalers were the only serious contenders, as they were the most stable of the American teams.
 Aeros owner Kenneth Schnitzer tried to persuade Boston Bruins owner Jeremy Jacobs to support a merger that included the Aeros and not the Hartford-based Whalers, but Jacobs was opposed to any sort of merger with the WHA.
 Also, Ziegler was cool to the idea of admitting another team from the Sun Belt.
 Of the three Sun Belt teams that had joined the league since 1967, one, the California Golden Seals, had relocated and another, the Atlanta Flames, were struggling financially.
 (The Flames would move to Calgary two years later.)